Dhanarajb/Front-end-topics/Cisco Project.md

 When a user navigates to the product catalog, Single SPA dynamically loads Micro Frontend 1 and displays it.
 If the user then adds items to the cart and navigates to the cart, Single SPA will unload Micro Frontend 1 and load Micro Frontend 2.

-Throughout this process, Single SPA manages the routing, ensures smooth transitions, and integrates all micro frontends into a unified experience, even if they use different technologies.
 <img width="741" alt="Screenshot 2024-08-25 at 1 07 30 PM" src="https://github.com/user-attachments/assets/c8bfa818-7213-415b-912d-2a5dc580eaef">
 ---
 # Challenging Project: Cisco Spaces Dashboard